Exercise for Clinical Populati

 Overall aims and purpose

-This module gives students an understanding about the pathophysiology of common chronic diseases in Industrialised Society, including an appreciation of the role lifestyle plays in the risk of developing these diseases.
+This module gives students an understanding about the pathophysiology of common chronic diseases, including an appreciation of the role lifestyle plays in the risk of developing these diseases.
 The module will also provide insight about the role of exercise in preventing and treating these diseases.

 The module provides core knowledge to students wishing to pursue careers in health and exercise sciences.